Tim Wilson (Australian politician): Australian relations with China

+Support for Israel

+According to an advertisement on the front page of the 25 October 2024 Melbourne edition of the Australian Jewish News, Wilson declared himself to be "proudly Zionist".

 Personal life

 Wilson grew up in the Mornington Peninsula, with his mother, Linda.
 His stepfather is Victorian politician David Morris.

-Wilson is gay.
+Wilson is openly gay.
 Wilson proposed to his partner, Ryan Bolger, on the floor of parliament while giving a speech on the amendments to the marriage act on 4 December 2017.
 Both the proposal and Bolger's affirmative answer were recorded in Hansard and went viral on the internet.
 They were married on 11 March 2018.

 Wilson said about his religious beliefs "I'm more of an agnostic, but I prefer to say that I haven't found God but I'm on a journey and I may one day find God."

 After losing his seat in the 2022 Australian federal election, it has been reported that Wilson is planning on utilising his experience as a junior minister for industry, energy and emissions reduction to set up his own climate and energy advisory business.

+Wilson supports the Melbourne Demons in the Australian Football League (AFL).
+As of 2019, Wilson was also the joint number-one ticket holder of the Old Brighton Grammarians Football Club in the Victorian Amateur Football Association (VAFA), along with former Bayside mayor Felicity Frederico.